Dan Fredinburg: Expeditions

-Although he had not yet reached the summit of Everest, Fredinburg had topped four of the Seven Summits using the same pair of hiking boots, including Mount Elbrus in Europe, Mount Kilimanjaro in Africa, and Aconcagua in South America, all three of which he had photographed for Google.
+Although he had not yet reached the summit of Everest, Fredinburg had topped four of the Seven Summits using the same pair of hiking boots, including Mount Elbrus in Europe, Kilimanjaro in Africa, and Aconcagua in South America, all three of which he had photographed for Google.
 Fredinburg likened Aconcagua to a "gates of hell" experience, telling Time there were mule skeletons sticking up out of the ground.
 Fredinburg also climbed the difficult and relatively inaccessible Puncak Jaya (Carstensz Pyramid), the highest peak in Oceania, and was briefly jailed after descending into the nearby Grasberg mine.

 Social causes

 In the aftermath of Hurricane Sandy, Fredinburg organized a relief effort in New York City, Staten Island, with the aim to support victims of the storm who became homeless.

 A 2014 SaveTheIce.org project in the Baltic states was featured in the Discovery Digital Networks production In the Making.

 Fredinburg founded The Laundry, a San Francisco-based business incubator geared towards building a community and productive environment for social impact.